Prominent enhancement of axion thermalization rate from axion-kaon interactions

 As the lightest hadron, pion exhibits the largest particle number density in the thermal bath, whereas contributions from heavier hadrons to the axion thermalization rate suffer exponential suppression due to their dilute number densities.
 Thus, existing works~\cite{Chang:1993gm,Hannestad:2005df,Hannestad:2007dd,Melchiorri:2007cd,Giusarma:2014zza,DEramo:2021psx,DiLuzio:2021vjd,DiLuzio:2022gsc,Notari:2022ffe,Wang:2023xny} primarily assume the $a\pi\to\pi\pi$ reaction as the dominant thermalization channel below $T_c$.
 The validity of this assumption comes with a caveat: there is no large enhancement for the axion amplitude involving heavier hadrons compared to the $a\pi\to\pi\pi$ case.
 Such assumption has never been seriously examined in any previous study.
 In this work, we reassess the approximation of exclusively considering $a\pi\to\pi\pi$ scattering by investigating contributions from heavier channels.
 We expect the most promising channel from the $aK\to\pi K$ scattering, due to these arguments: (1) kaon is the next-to-lightest hadron after pion; (2) the overall small isospin breaking (IB) factor appearing in the $a\pi\to\pi\pi$ amplitudes is absent in the $aK\to\pi K$ process~\cite{Notari:2022ffe}; (3) prominent hadron resonances in the $\pi K$ system, such as $K^*(892)$ and $K^*_0(700)$, can particularly enhance the $aK\to\pi K$ reaction rate.
+Regarding the channels involving $\eta$, such as $a\eta\to\pi\pi$, $a\pi\to\pi\eta$, $a\eta\to K\bar{K}$, $aK\to K \eta$ and so on, either the broad feature of the scalar resonance $f_0(500)$ or the heavier masses of $a_0(980)$ and $f_0(980)$ or the higher thresholds are expected to make these channels subdominant, compared to the $a K\to\pi K$ process.
 To properly account for the resonance effects in both $a\pi\to\pi\pi$ and $aK\to\pi K$ processes, the nonperturbative hadronic interactions will be systematically incorporated via the unitarization procedure, which takes the results from chiral perturbation theory ($\chi$PT) as inputs.
 Our study shows that the inclusion of the $a K\to \pi K$ scattering substantially enlarges the axion thermalization rate at temperatures above 100~MeV, in contrast with the situation by only including the $a\pi\to\pi\pi$ channel, which in turn leads to an obviously more stringent constraint to the axion parameters when confronting with the Planck$'$18 measurement on $\Delta N_{\rm eff}$.

 {\em Axion-light meson scattering.---} In order to consistently highlight the impact from the $aK\to \pi K$ scattering, compared to the $a\pi\to\pi\pi$ contribution, we will stick to the model-independent axion interaction operator $\alpha_s aG\widetilde{G}/(8\pi f_a)$, as widely used in previous works for the calculation of the $a\pi\to\pi\pi$ amplitude~\cite{Chang:1993gm,DiLuzio:2022gsc,Notari:2022ffe,Wang:2023xny}. $\rm SU(3)$ $\chi$PT~\cite{Gasser:1984gg} is needed to account for the axion-kaon interactions.
 Following the standard procedure to perform the axial transformation of the quark fields, $q\to e^{i\frac{a}{2f_a}\gamma_5 Q_a} q$, with the constraint on the trace $\langle Q_a\rangle=1$, one can obtain the LO $\chi$PT Lagrangian with axion